 Buying bonds summed up

 - When you buy a bond, you’re lending the issuer your money.
 In return they pay you a coupon and return your capital when the bond matures

-- With IG, you can trade bonds via CFDs
+- With IG, you can invest in bond ETFs and trade bonds via CFDs

 - Open your IG account to get started